pastecodeio/.github/profile/README.md

-## Hi there 👋
+# PasteCode.io

 PasteCode.io is a code sharing website designed exclusively for developers to collaborate.

-You can freely paste and share code online using our platform.
-With support for up to 165 programming languages, PasteCode.io offers syntax highlighting to cater to your specific needs.
+You can [create an issue](https://github.com/pastecodeio/pastecode/issues) on main repository to report bugs or make suggestions.